 With a savings commitment, the next step is to decide what to save for.
 One important thing you should save up for is your retirement, and it’s never too early to start.
 In addition to the regulatory Pension Scheme, you can start by saving a percentage of your income, say 10%, for this and increase it with time.
 Also, discipline yourself not to borrow from this plan to service emergencies — set up an emergency plan for that.
 Locking up your retirement plan for the next 30 years wouldn’t be a bad idea right?
 That way, you can retire rich as a baby boy or girl.

 Flatmates As Money Savers

 Getting a place can be another form of expense while starting up your life as a new graduate.
-Though you have desires to admire the beauty of life from the balcony of your own home, it would take building up to get there.
-Settling to rent comes up as the next option; doing so with a flatmate/flatmates can save you not just rent cost but day to day household expenses.
+Though you have the desire to admire the beauty of life from the balcony of your own home, it would take building up to get there.
+Settling to rent comes up as the next option; doing so with a flatmate(s) can save you not just rent costs but day-to-day household expenses.
 Freeing up some of your income gives you more to save and invest.
-Checkout our article about how to save up for your house rent.
+Check out our article about how to save up for your house rent.